Pepperdine University strives to follow WCAG 2.1 AA compliance standards. Learn more about Pepperdine's Web Accessibility Policy

 - Enrolled users will be sent reminders to complete the training by a set due date.

 - If a user does not take the accessibility training during the allotted timeframe then their access will be suspended.

 - If a user fails the training module they will be required to take it again.
-If they don't pass their second attempt, their supervisor will be contacted and their access suspended.
+If they don't pass their third attempt, their supervisor will be contacted and their access suspended.

 Please contact Kimberly Robison for any questions about the training and to request to be enrolled in the Web Accessibility Training course.

 The following are helpful resources for learning more about Pepperdine's accessibility policies and helpful tools for testing your web page for accessibility.